The Psychology of Spirituality

 A degree or certificate in transpersonal psychology is also much more than a career, it is a transformational learning experience where you not only develop the academic and practical skills for a new career or to supplement an existing one, but you are also intimately involved with the learning process through your own personal and spiritual development and transformation.

-The Alef Trust offers online PhD, Master’s as well as postgraduate certificates and diploma’s in Consciousness, Spirituality and Transpersonal Psychology.
+The Alef Trust offers online PhD, Master’s as well as postgraduate certificates in Consciousness, Spirituality and Transpersonal Psychology.
 The courses and programmes are offered in partnership with Liverpool John Moores University (LJMU), UK.
 The programme is validated/accredited by LJMU, meaning that the university ensures the quality of the MSc.
 The MSc is further enhanced by our partnership with the Scientific and Medical Network (SMN), UK, a worldwide professional community for open-minded, rigorous and evidence-based inquiry into themes bridging science, spirituality and consciousness.
 Alongside the graduate programs Alef Trust also offers individual courses through the Open Learning program which cover the following specialty areas:

 - Creativity and Transformation